Self-supervised Point Cloud Representation Learning via Separating Mixed Shapes: Methodology

 \section{Methodology}

-In this section, we illustrate the baseline model, which simply contains two modules, \ie, encoder and decoder.
-Then we explain the training strategy of Mixing and Disentangling.
-To further explain our intuition, we also provide the discussion to analyse the advantages of the corresponding components.
+In this section, we illustrate the pipeline and the basic model, which simply contains two modules, \ie, encoder, and decoder.
+Then we explain the training strategy of Mixing and Disentangling, followed by the discussion on components.